ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Building a Helm-Based Microservice Architecture with Centralized Charts - <a href="https://medium.com/@yanphearak.program/building-a-helm-based-microservice-architecture-with-centralized-charts-bc1e55a925ba" target="_blank" rel="noopener noreferrer">link</a></h3>
+Securing Argo CD in a Multi-Tenant Environment with Application Projects - <a href="https://medium.com/containers-101/securing-argo-cd-in-a-multi-tenant-environment-with-application-projects-39ad30893fd5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yan Phearak`**
+✍️ **posted by `Kostis Kapelonis`**

-<blockquote>Managing microservices can be challenging due to the number of services, configurations, and dependencies involved.
-Helm, a package manager…</blockquote>
+<blockquote>One of Argo CD’s standout features is its powerful user interface (UI) that shows the live status of all applications and the respective…</blockquote>

 <h3>2.
 Ray Batch Inference at Pinterest (Part 3) - <a href="https://medium.com/pinterest-engineering/ray-batch-inference-at-pinterest-part-3-4faeb652e385" target="_blank" rel="noopener noreferrer">link</a></h3>